 I require at least 24 hours notice of cancellation or the full fee will be payable.

-I hold individual membership with the British Association for Counselling and Psychotherapy (BACP) and are registered as a Candidate in Training with the United Kingdom Council for Counselling (UKCP).
-I abide by the BACP, UKCP and Sherwood Psychotherapy Training Institute code of ethics and professional practice.
+I am a fully accredited clinical member of the United Kingdom Council for Psychotherapy (UKCP).
+I abide by the UKCP and Sherwood Psychotherapy Training Institute code of ethics and professional practice.